spennybad/venableparkweb/README.md

 ## TODO:
-7. Add month tag to all newsletters.
+1. Add month tag to all newsletters.
-11. Complete Contact Page.
-    - Add Google Maps direction to office.
-    - Change styling of contact form.
-14. Add notice about delayed release of newsletters.
+2. Add notice about delayed release of newsletters.
-16. Add twitter icons/links for both twitters.
+3. Fix mobile and desktop nav to have same button source.
+4. Componenterize the divider that is used on all pages.
+5. Fix breakpoints on tablet devices.